Skip to main content

 File detection settings for Malware and PUP posture modes

-Configuring Behavioral detections
+Configuring Behavioral Detections

-Suspicious behavioral detections are automatically listed in the Threats table with an informational status to highlight unusual activities that may warrant attention.
+Suspicious behavioral detections are automatically listed in the Detections table with an informational status to highlight unusual activities that may warrant attention.
 These detections are designed to provide visibility and cannot have their posture mode configured.

 1